sonictt1/material-game-store/README.md

 After all of the prerequisites have been installed and configured, clone the repo into your Django project.
 Add `material_game_store.apps.MaterialGameStoreConfig` to your `INSTALLED APPS`, then run `makemigrations` and `migrate` on your `manage.py`.

+After installation you'll want to create a file in the app root named `secret_data.py` and put your Stripe keys in there. `STRIPE_KEY_SECRET` and `STRIPE_KEY_PUBLISHABLE` for your secret and publishable keys, respectively.
+Test keys should be used for development and production keys on your server.
+If done correctly, Stripe should work after this is done.

+## Add Keys for Sale

+- First, find an image for the game you want to sell and put it in `static/game_img/` directory (remember the file name and don't forget to `python manage.py collectstatic`)
+- Second, add the game your key is for in Django's admin panel (Game object, you'll put that file name from step one here).
+- Last, add the key for the game in the first step in the admin panel (Key object, leave `claimed` unchecked and `claimed_by` blank).
+- It should now be visible on your store's front page.

 ## Demo